spacetelescope/poppy/docs/relnotes.rst

    The `opd_expand_segments` function implements a version of the `opd_expand_orthonormal` algorithm that has been updated to correctly handle disjoint (non-overlapping support) basis functions defined on individual segments. (mperrin)
- * Add new KnifeEdge optic class representing a sharp opaque half-plane. (@mperrin)
+ * Add new `KnifeEdge` optic class representing a sharp opaque half-plane, and a `CircularPhaseMask` representing a circular region with constant optical path difference. (#273, @mperrin)
+ * Fresnel propagation can now automatically resample wavefronts onto the right pixel scales at Detector objects, same as Fraunhofer propagation. (#242, #264, @mperrin)
+ * The `display_psf` function now can also handle datacubes produced by `calc_datacube` (#265, @mperrin)

 **Documentation:**